dvdmtw98/notes/notes-vault/information-security/certifications/comptia-security/incident-response-procedure.md

 **Catastrophe**: Our facility is destroyed

 #### Preparation
-Involves strengthening systems and networks to resist attacks
+Involves strengthening systems and networks to resist attacks.
-This phase is about getting ready for future incidents
+This phase is about getting ready for future incidents.

 #### Detection
-Events are analyzed to determine if they might be a security incident Stakeholders are informed, containment begins and initial response actions are taken
+Events are analyzed to determine if they might be a security incident.
+Stakeholders are informed, containment begins and initial response actions are taken.

 #### Containment (Response)
-Limit the incidents impact by securing data and protecting business operations
+Limit the incidents impact by securing data and protecting business operations.

 #### Eradication (Mitigation)
-We understand the cause of the incident
+We understand the cause of the incident.
-We clean the system and fix the vulnerabilities that there discovered
+We clean the system and fix the vulnerabilities that there discovered.

 #### Reporting
-We report throughout the Incident Response procedure beginning with Detection
+We report throughout the Incident Response procedure beginning with Detection.
-Includes the technical and non-technical reports
+Includes the technical and non-technical reports.

 #### Recovery
 Restores systems and services to their secure state after an incident